Working Family Payment

 The maximum income disregard is €269.23 a week (€14,000 per year).

 The Department of Social Protection (DSP) calculates your assessable earnings over a certain period of time.

 Because WFP is paid over 52 weeks, the DSP tries to calculate your average earnings over a similar period of time.
 Normally they will use your earnings up to the date of your application.
 If you are newly in employment, your average weekly income is calculated from when you started work with that employer.

-If your spouse, civil partner or cohabitant is self-employed, his or her income over the 12-month period before you apply is used to work out his or her average weekly income.
+If your spouse, civil partner or cohabitant is self-employed, their income over the 12-month period before you apply is used to work out their average weekly income.